How to implement principle 7 of the Data Ethics Framework for the public sector.

 Algorithms in decision making

-According to Section 14 of the DPA 2018, you can only use solely automated processes to make decisions with legal or similarly significant effect about an individual if you:
+Under Article 22 of the GDPR you can only use solely automated processes to make decisions with legal or similarly significant effect about an individual if you:

 - have a specific lawful basis to do so

-- follow the data protection safeguards laid out in Section 14 DPA 2018
+- follow the data protection safeguards laid out in Article 22 of the GDPR and section 14 of the DPA 2018

 When considering the role of algorithms in decision making, it’s important to not only consider a final decision but any potential automated decisions which played an important role in forming the final decision-making process.